-A valuation of a representative sample of land and buildings covering about a fifth of the property assets was carried out as at 31 March 2021 by BNP Paribas, who are RICS qualified and independent of the Authority.
-Since the valuation in 2018, all properties had been remeasured by the valuer, who indicated how much of the increase or reduction in value for individual properties resulted from the change in floor areas.
-The results of this revaluation were applied to all properties, making allowance for the remeasurement in each case.
-This resulted in unrealised gains of £814k and revaluation losses of £1.6m.
+A valuation of a representative sample of land and buildings covering about a fifth of the property assets was carried out as at 31 March 2022 by BNP Paribas, who are RICS qualified and independent of the Authority.
+The results of this valuation were applied to all properties, resulting in unrealised gains of £6.6m and revaluation losses of £428k.

 In accordance with the Code, unrealised gains were posted to the Revaluation Reserve, except where they had the effect of reversing previous revaluation losses, when they were credited to the Cost of Services in the Comprehensive Income and Expenditure Statement, which had originally borne those losses.
-Losses at 31 March 2021 were charged against any balance for individual properties in the Revaluation Reserve, and to the Cost of Services where the balance in the Reserve was insufficient.
+Losses at 31 March 2022 were charged against any balance for individual properties in the Revaluation Reserve, and to the Cost of Services where the balance in the Reserve was insufficient.

-At the end of 2020/21, the Fleet Engineer advised that many vehicles would be kept in use for between one and six years beyond the estimated useful life as decided at the date of purchase.
-The effect of this change in accounting estimate was to reduce depreciation in the year by £78k, as the value of vehicles will be written down over a longer period.
+At the end of 2021/22, the Fleet Engineer advised that many vehicles would be kept in use for between one and six years beyond the estimated useful life as decided at the date of purchase.
+The effect of this change in accounting estimate was to reduce depreciation in the year by £46k, as the value of vehicles will be written down over a longer period.